Sandwiches invented in every US state from French dip to muffuletta

 California: patty melt

 A mainstay of diner menus, the humble patty melt combines the best bits of a burger and a grilled cheese sandwich to make a truly comforting dish.
-Some historians date it back as far as the 1920s, but most agree it was Californian restaurateur Tiny Naylor that popularized the sandwich when he started serving it at his chain of restaurants in the late 1940s.
-There are endless opportunities for variation on the recipe, but it’s almost always served in the same way: a juicy burger topped with golden fried onions and melted Swiss cheese, presented on grilled rye bread.
-For a taste of California’s finest, head to historic Hollywood fast food joint Cassell's.
+Some historians date it back as far as the 1920s, but most agree that Californian restaurateur Tiny Naylor popularized the sandwich when he started serving it at his chain of restaurants in the late 1940s.
+There are endless opportunities for variations on the recipe, but it’s almost always served in the same way: a juicy burger topped with golden fried onions and melted Swiss cheese, presented on grilled rye bread.
+For a taste of California’s finest, head to historic Hollywood fast food joint Cassell's Hamburgers.

 Colorado: Denver sandwich